def1127/NUTVScript/README.md

 # NUTVScript
 NUTVScript is a custom interpreter designed to read .nutv code files that are formatted as film scripts.
 This is an esolang.

+LET THE RECORD REFLECT THAT I STARTED THIS ON 01/05/22 AND HAVE A MVP ON 01/07/22

 Dont take this too seriously.
 ## How to write a program / language specifications
 First line of file must be the name of the file.\